ahlsunnah/arabic-expressions/readme.txt

 Tags: arabic expressions, islam
 Requires at least: 3.0.0
 Tested up to: 4.6.1
-Stable tag: 2.0.0
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Include arabic expressions to be added to posts easily.

 == Description ==
+> بسم الله الرحمن الرحيم

 This WordPress plugin adds [KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) to WordPress and provides a simple way to add the expressions to you posts and pages.

-= Available expressions =
+= How to use ? =

+Just insert keyword of the arabic expression that you want in your post / page and enjoy !

+> Example : `basmallah3`

 The Available expressions can be viewed in the *Screenshots* section.